xigadee/Microservice/README.md

 	- This package is designed to help in building simple console based test harnesses, for your Microservice applications.
 * [Xigadee Framework](Src/Xigadee.Framework/_docs/Introduction.md)
 	- This package is used to provide deeper integration in to the Windows platform, and supports features which are not part of the .NET Standard library set.

+To read what's new in the latest NuGet release packages, please click [here](/docs/whatsnew.md).

 ## Legal Stuff